niil87/Machine-Learning-for-IOT---Fall-2022-Batch-Lund-University/README.md

 Preview of the dataset used in the project, consisting of three classes.

 ### Introduction
-This repository contains the code and assets used for the project in the ML IoT course.
-Our project aims to perform facial recognition and classifying the present person using the on-device camera, by utilizing distributed on-device DNN learning.
+This repository contains the code and assets used for the project in the ML IoT course @ LTH.
+Our project aims to perform on-device facial recognition and classification using the Arduino camera, by utilizing distributed on-device DNN learning.

-Due to time constraints and reduction in team size (5 -> 2 persons), the goal of the project was simplified to consist of partial on-device deep neural network learning.
+Due to time constraints and reduction in team size (5 -> 2 persons), the goal of the project was simplified to consist of on-device deep neural network learning, using the output from a CNN running in Python as input.
 In the end, we achieved the following:

 - Created a data-set consisting of facial images captured using the device camera (Arduino 33 BLE) with 3 classes
 - Used the images to train a CNN with a DNN part, using Tensorflow (on PC)